-Located in the village of Rushland, Wrightville Township, the land at White Bridge Farm was originally owned by John Wilkinson in the early 18th century and passed down through several generations until the mid-19th century.
+Located in Warwick Township, the land at White Bridge Farm was originally owned by John Wilkinson in the early 18th century and passed down through several generations until the mid-19th century.

 The Wilkinsons owned the property through four generations.
 This multi-generational ownership adds to the interesting history of the land, but it has also led to a lack of recorded deeds for the property.
 The current property owners have a deed upon which is a land draft noted as being surveyed in 1833.